NCERT Class 9th English How I Taught My Grandmother to Read Question Answers

 Answer:

 Q7.
-How does story highlight value of education?
+How effectively does the story highlight the value of education in supporting personal independence?

 Answer: